Buckshot and Bull with this Gutted Deer on the Kid’s Swing Set Story

-According to NRP Spokesperson Candy Thompson, Reeves told officers he shot the doe on his property the previous day with shotgun loaded with buckshot.
+According to NRP Spokesperson Candy Thompson, Reeves told officers he shot the doe on his property the previous day with a shotgun loaded with buckshot.

 Officers found deer remains and a blood trail next to a corn pile.
 A GPS check of the site indicated the deer was shot 20 yards off Reeves’s property.
 In addition, Reeves had never taken a Maryland Hunter Safety Course.

-Reeves was charged with: hunting out of season, harvesting a deer with buckshot and hunting without taking the state-mandated safety course.
+Reeves was charged with hunting out of season, harvesting a deer with buckshot, and hunting without taking the state-mandated safety course.